Ultrasonic Wind Speed and Direction Sensor: Measuring the Wind

 How Ultrasonic Wind Speed and Direction Sensors Work

-When the wind blows, it affects the propagation of ultrasonic waves between the transducers.
-We measure the time it takes for an ultrasonic wave to travel from one transducer to another.
+When the wind blows, it changes how ultrasonic waves travel between the transducers.
+We measure how long it takes for an ultrasonic wave to go from one transducer to another.
 When there is wind, the wave can speed up or slow down.
-This depends on the wind’s direction compared to the wave’s path.
-The sensor can find the wind speed and direction.
-It does this by comparing how long ultrasonic waves take to travel in different directions.

 Key Features